pass-culture/pass-culture-app-native/doc/deployment/deployment.md

 To deploy to production:

+- `git checkout staging`: because we want to deploy what have been tested by PO on staging env (last tag vX.X.X)

 - `yarn trigger:production:deploy`
-  This will create a tag `production_vX.X.X` and push it.
-  And this will create a pull request from master to `production` branch.
+  And this will create a pull request from `staging` to `production` branch.
   CircleCI will detect the tag and launch the lane `deploy-android-production-hard` (see `.circleci/config.yml` file)

 This will only trigger Android Production hard deploy for the moment.